robynmundle/trail_recommender/README.md

 Data: I have started with the [Walking and Tramping Routes provided by the Department of Conservation (DOC)](https://doc-deptconservation.opendata.arcgis.com/datasets/e3f63067394a46238c92f9aed63ff78b), a New Zealand government agency dedicated to conserving New Zealand’s natural and historic heritage.
 With this, I have 3000+ trail routes across NZ.
 I've chosen to work in NZ by personal preference as it is one of the best countries to go explore the great outdoors.
 I will be supplementing this information using BeautifulSoup and/or Selenium Chromedriver to scrape trail information and user review websites to generate further track information.
 First I will look for website resources that provide track information.
 Then user reviews.
 Time permitting, I hope to scrape an inventory of photos for these trails to offer a visual element to the recommender system(s).

 Machine Learning: I intend to first generate a content-based filtering recommendation system using hike to hike similarities.
-This model will look at trail length, elevation, difficulties, etc. Secondly, once user review information has been cleaned and preprocessed, I want to generate two further recommender engines.
-The first will encapsulate the most popular trails overall, as people often are drawn to popular sites for a reason.
-The second collaborative filtering model will generate similarly liked hikes based on input hike.
-If I am able, the final stretch goal I set for myself is to include an image repository such that users can pick a trail they like based on pictures and give back trail recommendations based on this.
+This model will look at trail length, elevation, difficulties, etc. I want to integrate the ability to search through hikes where you can receive recommendations by searching a trail name, partial match, or look within the hikes for location, difficulty, length, etc. This model will be deployed to AWS with a Streamlit.io API app.

 ## Project Milestone
 Milestone | Deadline | Actual | Notes |